-For admission, first-year applicants must provide a completed application for admission, \$25 application fee, high school transcript, SAT or ACT scores, and a personal essay.
+For admission, first-year applicants must provide a completed application for admission, high school transcript, and SAT or ACT test scores.
 The director of admissions reserves the right to ask for additional supporting materials.

 All students, both full time and part time, must provide all the application materials and supporting documents outlined above if they are seeking a degree.
 Prospective students wanting to apply to Goshen College may use the Common Application or the Goshen College online application.